 Induction and Training

 New Directors are provided with an induction programme which is tailored to the particular circumstances of the appointee.
-Briefings were provided during the year on industry and regulatory matters, taxation and company law.
+Briefings were provided during the year on industry and regulatory matters.
 Directors receive other relevant training as necessary.

 Remuneration